Eat for Your Eyes: Key Nutrients That Protect Vision and Balance Blood Sugar

 How Meals Affect Your Eyes

 Your eyes rely on oxygen, antioxidants, and healthy circulation to function at their best.
-When blood sugar stays high for extended periods, inflammation and damage can occur in the tiniest vessels, including those that supply the retina.
+When blood sugar stays high for extended periods, inflammation builds and damages the tiniest vessels including those that supply the retina.

-The right diabetes-friendly foods don’t just help you avoid damage—they actively nourish your eye tissues and protect against oxidative stress in the body.
+The right diabetes-friendly foods don’t just prevent damage.
+They actively nourish eye tissues, protect against oxidative stress, and strengthen the body’s natural defense systems.

 Key Nutrients for Eye Health and Blood Sugar Balance

-Found in dark leafy greens like spinach, kale, and collard greens, these antioxidants help filter blue light and protect the retina.
+- Lutein and Zeaxanthin: Found in dark leafy greens like spinach, kale, and collards, these antioxidants filter blue light and protect the retina.

-Pumpkin seeds, chickpeas, beans, nuts, and seafood help transport vitamin A from the liver to the retina where it’s needed most.
+- Zinc: Pumpkin seeds, chickpeas, beans, nuts, and seafood transport vitamin A from the liver to the retina where it’s needed most.

-Almonds, sunflower seeds, and avocados protect eye cells from oxidative damage and support overall eye health.
+- Vitamin E: Almonds, sunflower seeds, and avocados protect eye cells from oxidative damage and support overall vision health.

 A Balanced Plate to Nourish Your Eyes